-Independent Scott Braunstein, M.D.
-Dr. Braunstein currently is an Operating Partner at Aisling Capital Management LP, a life sciences private equity Director Since: 2018 firm, where he has served since 2015, and, since August 2019, is the Chief Executive Officer of Marinus Pharmaceuticals, Inc. (MRNS), a biopharmaceutical company where he previously served as Executive Age: 58 Chairman beginning in February 2019.
-From 2015 to 2018, Dr. Braunstein also served as Chief Operating Board Committee(s): • Compensation Officer, SVP of Corporate Strategy, and Chief Strategy Officer at Pacira Pharmaceuticals, Inc. (now known as Pacira BioSciences, Inc.) (PCRX), a specialty pharmaceutical company.
+Scott Braunstein, M.D.

+Dr. Braunstein currently is an Operating Partner at Aisling Capital Management LP, a life sciences private equity firm, where he has served since 2015, and, since August 2019, is the Chief Executive Officer of Marinus Pharmaceuticals, Inc. (MRNS), a biopharmaceutical company where he previously served as Executive Chairman beginning in February 2019.
+From 2015 to 2018, Dr. Braunstein also served as Chief Operating Officer, SVP of Corporate Strategy, and Chief Strategy Officer at Pacira Pharmaceuticals, Inc. (now known as Pacira BioSciences, Inc.) (PCRX), a specialty pharmaceutical company.
 From 2014 to 2015, Dr. Braunstein served as a healthcare portfolio manager at Everpoint Asset Management LLC.
 For twelve years prior to joining Everpoint, Dr. Braunstein was a healthcare analyst and managing director in the U.S. Equity team of J.P.
 Morgan Asset Management as a healthcare analyst and managing director in the U.S. Equity team and served as the portfolio manager for the J.P.
 Morgan Global Healthcare fund.
 Dr. Braunstein was responsible for managing investments in pharmaceuticals, biotechnology, and medical devices.
 Dr. Braunstein is currently a member of the board of directors for Marinus, and Ziopharm Oncology, Inc. (ZIOP), each a public biotechnology company.
 Dr. Braunstein is also a member of the board of directors for Caribou BioSciences.
 Dr. Braunstein served as a member of the board of directors of Esperion Therapeutics, Inc. (ESPR), a public biotechnology company, from June 2015 to March 2020.
-Dr. Braunstein began his career as a practicing physician at the Summit Medical Center.
-Dr. Braunstein received his M.D. from the Albert Einstein College of Medicine and Columbia University Medical Center.
-Dr. Braunstein's strategic insight, extensive experience as both a pharmaceutical server and believes that Dr. Braunstein's strategic insight, extensive experience as both a pharmaceutical pharmaceutical betweet the server and believes that Dr. Braunstein's strategic insight, extensive experience as both a pharmaceutical being the server and server and believes that Dr. Braunstein's strategic insight, extensive experience as both a pharmaceutical betweet the server and the company executive and an investor in healthcare companies, and knowledge as a physician position him to make valuable contributions to the Board.
+Dr. Braunstein began his career as a practicing physician at the Summit Medical Group and as Assistant Clinical Professor at Albert Einstein College of Medicine and Columbia University Medical Center.
+Dr. Braunstein received his M.D. from the Albert Einstein College of Medicine and his B.S. from Cornell University.

+Our Board believes that Dr. Braunstein's strategic insight, extensive experience as both a pharmaceutical company executive and an investor in healthcare companies, and knowledge as a physician position him to make valuable contributions to the Board.